 Until a few years ago, many people in high-risk areas of Florida had to buy separate policies to cover windstorms.
 Now, more insurers are offering windstorm coverage in Florida as part of their homeowners policies, says Chris Heidrick, an independent insurance agent in Sanibel, Fla.
 But you may have a higher deductible for hurricane damage.
 For example, you may have a $500 deductible on most claims, but a deductible of 2% to 5% of your coverage amount for damages caused by a hurricane.
 In Texas, people in some coastal areas, such as Corpus Christi, may have three separate policies: homeowners insurance, separate hurricane coverage from the Texas Windstorm Insurance Association and a flood policy with the National Flood Insurance Program.

-See the Texas Hurricane Center and Florida’s Hurricane Irma Disaster Resources for information about emergency housing, medical and financial assistance from a variety of nonprofits and government agencies.
+Most states’ emergency management agencies have information about other resources to help after a hurricane, such as emergency housing, medical and financial assistance from a variety of nonprofits and government agencies.
 You may also be able to get financial assistance from FEMA.gov if you don’t have insurance.
 Type your address in the tool at DisasterAssistance.gov to find out about aid in your area, including money for living expenses and rebuilding.
 You can also get in-person help at a FEMA disaster recovery center.
 Look up the nearest one using the recovery center locator.
 You may also qualify for SBA Disaster Loan Assistance, a low-interest loan available for homeowners and renters to repair or replace damaged property.
 (Even though it’s offered by the U.S. Small Business Administration, you don’t need to be a business to qualify.)
 Also see links to the state emergency management agencies.

 Even if a hurricane didn’t destroy your home, you may have some damage from fallen trees.
 If your tree damages a neighbor’s property—say, crushing a garage or fence—your neighbor should file a claim with his insurance company, which will generally pay to fix the damage.
 When a tree falls and doesn’t hit anything, insurance policies will typically pay just $500 to $1,000—or sometimes nothing—for the cleanup.
 See Your Tree, Your Neighbor’s Property: Whose Insurance Pays? for more information.